actions-on-google/actions-on-google-nodejs/README.md

 const app = actionssdk()
 ```

+You can find more usage samples in the `samples` directory, both for Javascript and Typescript.

 ## Alpha Instructions
 This library uses `yarn` to run commands.
 Install yarn using instructions from https://yarnpkg.com/en/docs/install or with npm: `npm i -g yarn`.

-Install the library dependencies with `yarn` then run `yarn sample` to build everything and setup the samples.
+Install the library dependencies with `yarn`.
+If you want to run any of the sample apps, follow the instructions in the sample README.

 Public interfaces, classes, functions, objects, and properties are labeled with the JSDoc `@public` tag and exported at the top level.
 During the alpha, anything can be changed so make sure to strictly reference the version rather than use approximations (don't use `^`, `~`, `>=`, or `*` in the `package.json` version).
 After alpha during general availability, everything else that is not labeled `@public` and exported at the top level is considered internal and may be changed.